nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `CategoryManager`: Provide methods when an category-related command is issued
 - `BudgetManager`: Provide methods when an budget-related command is issued

-By centralizing control, `Parser` simplifies input handling, efficiently routing and processing commands through the appropriate subsystems.
+By centralising control, `Parser` simplifies input handling, efficiently routing and processing commands through the appropriate subsystems.
 This design fosters modularity and separation of concerns, with each class surrounding `Parser` dedicated to a specific role within the system.
 This enhances control flow and minimise direct dependencies among components.